Learn Java Easy. Chapter 3 Exercises

 System.out.println("The entered symbol is: " + a);

-πŸ’‘ It’s important to close the Scanner object with the close() method when finishing its use to properly release system resources.
-This prevents possible memory leaks and ensures efficient resource management..
+💡 It is important to close the Scanner object with the close() method at the end of its use to properly release system resources.
+This prevents potential memory leaks and ensures efficient resource management.

 Solution: